top of page

 Jan 204 min read

-Mental Health: The Importance of Hope and Healing
+Mental Health: Hope & Healing

 Helaina is known for her work on topics like mental health, trauma recovery, and resilience.
 She became a prominent voice after her experience surviving the 9/11 attacks in New York City.
 Hovitz was a young teen at the time, and the traumatic event had a significant impact on her life and mental well-being.
 She writes about how trauma affects individuals and the long-term process of healing, as well as news pertaining to Social Good and Impact Journalism.
 A lively speaker, He